 January - March 2019, Atlanta, GA

 The mission of the Chubb Foundation is to activate human potential.
 Whether it’s coaching a camper’s efforts on the field or challenging a student in the classroom.
 From the early stages of the foundation, Brandon and Bradley knew they wanted to come up with solutions to problems their communities faced, but it wasn’t until a thought-provoking conversation with a mentor that sparked the inception of the “Moving The Needle” program.

 The Chubb brothers identified the lack of entrepreneurship (as a subject) taught in schools at a young age and made that their sole focus.
 “We believe entrepreneurship is so important at such a young age.
 We want to plant that seed early and better these kid’s futures,” Brandon Chubb said.

-“Moving the Needle” is a 10 week program with Active Youth Academy, an Atlanta public school after school program, with curriculum focused on entrepreneurship.
+“Moving the Needle” is a 10 week program, with Active Youth Academy, with curriculum focused on entrepreneurship.
 Every Thursday a 25 student class with 10 and 11 year old students meet after school at Dobbs Elementary School.
-Students are provided a book with curriculum to follow throughout the program.
+Students are provided a book, with curriculum, to follow throughout the program.

-At the end of the 10 weeks, students will pitch to businessmen and businesswomen in a “Shark Tank” inspired presentation with a product they have been working on over the course of the ten weeks.
-The Pitch Night will be held at The Gathering Spot in downtown Atlanta.
+At the end of the 10 weeks, students pitched to businessmen and businesswomen in a “Shark Tank” inspired presentation with a product they had been working on over the course of the ten weeks.
+The Pitch Night is held at The Gathering Spot in downtown Atlanta.

 Make a difference...